LeaKaftan/leakaftan/content/research/index.md

 ### Current working papers

-_title hidden_, together with Dominik Duell, Sven-Oliver Proksch, Jonathan Slapin & Christopher Wratil, _currently under review with the_ Journal of Politics
+"Communicating the Rift.
+Voter Perceptions of Intra-Party Dissent in Parliament", together with Dominik Duell, Sven-Oliver Proksch, Jonathan Slapin & Christopher Wratil, _conditionally accepted by the_ Journal of Politics

-"Understanding the Popularity of Rebellious Politicians: A Cross-National Survey Experiment", together with Dominik Duell, Sven-Oliver Proksch, Jonathan Slapin & Christopher Wratil
+"The rebel you love to hate: A Cross-National Survey Experiment", together with Dominik Duell, Sven-Oliver Proksch, Jonathan Slapin & Christopher Wratil

+"Challenging the Challengers.
+Do Intra-Party Divisions Help Parties Fight Electoral Threats from New Parties?"" , together with Dominik Duell, Sven-Oliver Proksch, Jonathan Slapin & Christopher Wratil

 ### Further work in progress